diremy/advi/INSTALL.md

 The default installation, does not install the latex style files.
 See the section *INSTALLATION OF LATEX SOURCE FILES* below.

+Note:

+The X library is not always found by OCaml.

 COMPILATION AND INSTALLATION USING MAKE
 ========================================